kiflycules/launchr/README.md

 - Track and manage configuration files with categories and descriptions
 - Open configs in editor (respects $EDITOR or custom per-config editor)
 - Create timestamped backups of config files
-- Preview config contents (scrollable with ↑↓, Esc to exit)
+- Preview config contents with syntax highlighting (scrollable with ↑↓, Esc to exit)
+- Syntax highlighting for JSON, YAML, TOML, INI, bash, SSH, Git, Docker, and more
 - Copy config contents to clipboard
 - Open config directory in file manager
 - Search configs by name, path, category, or description